-The Creativity, Action, Service programme at Zlatarski School
+The Creativity, Activity, Service programme at Zlatarski School

 School Extracurricular Activities Offered

 – student performances directed by professional theatre actors and directors, presented before the school community on different occasions

 – art projects, supervised by a professional artist, where students create paintings, posters, masks, gifts, souvenirs, Christmas cards, traditional Bulgarian martenitzi, Easter eggs, etc. usually made for social institutions and fundraising campaigns